My “Why” is to empower you to survive, heal, and thrive

 “Reclaiming Your Power After Trauma”

 Kiki had the honor of being featured on the cover of the Phoenix Society for Burn Survivors’ Burn Support Magazine (Issue 1, 2021).
-In her article, she shared with the burn community different effective strategies that have helped her survive and cope with the physical and emotional scars from the burn trauma.
+In her article, she provided the burn community with practical, trauma-informed strategies to navigate the physical and emotional challenges of burn trauma, empowering survivors to heal, rebuild confidence, and reclaim their lives.

 Please click on the image to read the article.